Lost Fabergé Easter egg on show for first time in 112 years

 Like all Fabergé's eggs, it contains a "surprise" - a lady's watch by Vacheron Constantin with a white enamel face and diamond-set gold hands.
 The watch has been taken from its case and mounted in the Egg so it can be displayed upright.

-The egg was made in the St Petersburg workshop of Fabergé's chief jeweller August Holmstrom between 1886 and 1887.
+The egg was made in the St Petersburg workshop of Fabergé's chief jeweler August Holmstrom between 1886 and 1887.

 "In the hierarchy of Fabergé objects, the egg occupies the very, very highest level," said McCarthy.
 "They each took a year to make from the original conception to the completion of it for delivery on Good Friday each Easter."